RattleyCooper/Chronomancer/README.md

 ## ⏱️ About Delta-Time (Do You Need It?)

-`ReacTick` does not use delta-time internally — and it doesn’t need to.
+`Chronomancer` does not use delta-time internally — and it doesn’t need to.

 Why?

-Because `ReacTick` is not a game loop or physics integrator.
+Because `Chronomancer` is not a game loop or physics integrator.

 It’s simply: